-Universal Tool Description Breaks Breaks may be given at predetermined intervals or after completion of sections of the assessment for students taking a paper-based test.
-Sometimes students are allowed to take breaks when individually needed to reduce cognitive fatigue when they experience heavy assessment demands.
-The use of this universal tool may result in the student needing additional overall time to complete the assessment.
-English dictionary (for ELA performance task full writes) An English dictionary can be provided for the full write portion of an ELA performance task.
-A full write is the second part of a performance task.
-The use of this universal tool may result in the student needing additional overall time to complete the assessment.
-Scratch paper Scratch paper to make notes, write computations, or record responses may be made available.
+Non-embedded Universal Tool Description Scratch paper Students may use blank scratch paper to make notes, write computations, record responses, or create graphic organizers.
 Only plain paper or lined paper is appropriate for ELA.
 Graph paper is required beginning in sixth grade and can be used on all math assessments.
-A whiteboard with marker may be used as scratch paper.
-As long as the construct being measured is not impacted, assistive technology devices, including low-tech assistive technology (Math Window), are permitted to make notes.
-The assistive technology device needs to be consistent with the child's IEP or 504 plan and acceptable to the member.
+A whiteboard with a marker may be used as scratch paper.
+As long as the construct being measured is not impacted, assistive technology devices, including low-tech assistive technology (Math Window), are permitted to make notes, including the use of digital graph paper.
+The assistive technology device needs to be familiar to the student and/or consistent with the child's IEP or 504 plan.
 Access to internet must be disabled on assistive technology devices.

-Universal Tool Description CAT: All scratch paper must be collected and securely destroyed at the end of each CAT assessment session to maintain test security.
+CAT: All scratch paper must be collected and securely destroyed at the end of each CAT assessment session to maintain test security.
 All notes on whiteboards or assistive technology devices must be erased at the end of each CAT session.
 Performance Tasks: For mathematics and ELA performance tasks, if a student needs to take the performance task in more than one session, scratch paper, whiteboards, and/or assistive technology devices may be collected at the end of each session, securely stored, and made available to the student at the next performance task testing session.
 Once the student completes the performance task, the scratch paper must be collected and securely destroyed, whiteboards should be erased, and notes on assistive technology devices erased to maintain test security.
-Thesaurus (for ELA performance task full writes) A thesaurus contains synonyms of terms while a student interacts with text included in the assessment.
-A full write is the second part of a performance task.
-The use of this universal tool may result in the student needing additional overall time to complete the assessment.
+Thesaurus A thesaurus contains synonyms of terms while a student interacts with text included in the assessment.
+A full write is the second part of a (for ELA performance task full performance task.
+The use of this universal tool may result in the writes) student needing additional overall time to complete the assessment.